 You will be able to ask questions of your potential provider about budget, timescale and process just as you would from any provider.
-But where you will get the most useful information to help you make your decision is what type of equipment & software a provider uses and examples of their previous work.
+But where you will get the most useful information to help you make your decision is what type of equipment 8 software a provider uses and examples of their previous work.
 What you'll be looking for: Camera type + Software type + Skill and experience + Tour features.

-For simplicity sake, there are 3 camera types that put the Virtual Tours into 3 category types for quality and price.
+For simplicity sake, there are 3 camera types (and a 4th to mention) that put the Virtual Tours into 3 category types for quality and price.